-Find out what these problems are, what causes them, and what treatments there are.
-This can help you cope with these problems.
+Find out what these problems are, what causes them, and what can be done to help manage them.

 The bowel is the part of the digestive system that goes from the stomach to the back passage (anus).
-It is a hollow, muscular tube.
+Find out more about the bowel and how it works.

 Doctors or nurses may ask you to describe your bowel habits and what your poo (stool) looks like.
 This helps with your diagnosis.

 The two most common problems are diarrhoea and constipation.
 But people with cancer might also have problems with bowel blockages, passing wind or having a colostomy or ileostomy.

 There are lots of organisations, support groups and helpful books to help you cope with bowel problems caused by cancer and its treatment.